I’m currently plotting a novel. In the image below, you can see a portion of one of my Tinderbox maps for the novel. The maps are outlines.

 Plotting is fun, and for me, it’s the best part of writing a novel.
 I’ve got a sticky note stuck to my monitor: “STORY — convict on EVERY page” as a reminder.

-If you’re character’s not in big trouble, your book is.
+If your character’s not in big trouble, your book is.

 Latest posts by Angela Booth (see all)